-This is caused by small tears within the muscle from your workout, resulting in strengthening your muscles.
+This is caused by small tears within the muscle from your workout, strengthening your muscles.

-As these microtears heal, it creates tension on the muscle leading into the tightness.
+As these microtears heal, it creates tension on the muscle leading to tightness.

-This makes it more challenging to move, resulting in muscle pains, cramping, or injury — this overall affecting your workout results.
+This makes moving more challenging, resulting in muscle pains, cramping, or injury, affecting your workout results.

 Foam rolling your muscle is the perfect warmup and cooldown.

-Reducing the soreness and stiffness will increase your muscle growth, resulting in improving your workout.
+Reducing the soreness and stiffness will increase your muscle growth, improving your workout.